The team primarily focuses on participation in public machine learning challenges.

 The AIMO prize: The 'AI for Mathematical Olympiad' (AIMO) prize is another highly-regarded public challenge that aims to develop machine learning models that can solve mathematical problems (for the Mathematical Olympiad).
 (2024, 2025, 2026)

 AI for (bio)science: There is a growing interest in 'AI for science', i.e., the use of AI to achieve progress in other scientific fields (main example).
 Given our position at the Leiden Bioscience Park, there should be opportunties to connect to researchers from other disciplines, such as chemistry and biology.
-Several recent ML challenges focus in this direction, for example on predicting properties of polymers or the 3D-structure of RNA.
+Several recent ML challenges focus in this direction, for example on predicting properties of polymers, the 3D-structure of RNA, the responses of biological cells or the genes involved in obesity.

 The (Dutch) AI Cup: A regional competition initiated by the Delft AI Student Team 'Epoch' (2026).